jego06/airflow-reddit-sentiment/README.md

 4. Access the PostgreSQL database on port `5433` (`5433:5432` mapping in `docker-compose.yaml`)

 ## 3. ETL Logic: Update and Insert
-The loading task uses a sophisticated two-step process: COPY to a staging table, then UPSERT to the final table.
+The loading task uses a sophisticated two-step process: COPY to a staging table, then update and insert to the final table.

 ### 3.1.
 Database Tables
 The pipeline dynamically creates two tables using `prepare_table` task: